 "It's unacceptable that barely 10% of people most at risk of kidney and cardiovascular problems have gotten their blood pressure under control," says lead author George Bakris, Director, Hypertensive Diseases Unit at University of Chicago.
 "Studies show that high blood pressure is a leading cause of kidney disease, and hastens its progression to kidney failure, a life-threatening condition.
 These findings represent a call to action to people at risk and their families."

 Approximately 7.1 million deaths worldwide are due to high blood pressure, also known as hypertension.
 Indeed, the most common causes of chronic kidney disease (CKD) - in which the kidneys are less able to perform vital functions that help maintain overall health, including filtering wastes and excess fluids from the blood - are diabetes and high blood pressure, which can also speed up the progression of CKD.

 The 10,813 people who participated in the study were included in the National Kidney Foundation's (NKF's) Kidney Early Evaluation Program (KEEP), designed to raise awareness among people most at risk of CKD.
-People at increased risk include those with diabetes, high blood pressure, cardiovascular disease and a family history of kidney disease.
+People at increased risk include those with diabetes, high blood pressure, cardiovascular disease and a family history of kidney failure.
 Minority groups and older adults are also at increased risk.